-Can psychedelics be Nootropics?
-Yes indeed.
-They are PONs + pyschoplastogens!
-Let us explain....
+Can psychedelics be nootropics?
+Yes indeed!
+They are PONs + psychoplastogens!
+Let us explain...

 Today’s article poses the following questions: is it possible for psychedelics to be nootropics?
 If so, how?
-And could the neural plasticity-altering effects of these well-known drugs be harnessed to enhance brain function (i.e are they pyschoplastogens)?
+And could the neural plasticity-altering effects of these well-known drugs be harnessed to enhance brain function (i.e., are they psychoplastogens)?

-Before we dive deep into how LSD, Psilocybin, DMT, MDMA, and Ketamine, here’s a quick refresher on nootropics.
+Before we dive deep into LSD, psilocybin, DMT, MDMA, and ketamine, here’s a quick refresher on nootropics.

 Let’s see how psychedelics fit in!

 The Historical Use of Psychedelics and their Application in Research

 Since antiquity, humans have used psychedelics in rituals and as medicine .
 Perhaps you’ve heard of lysergic acid diethylamide (LSD or "acid"), psilocybin ("magic mushrooms"), and dimethyltryptamine (DMT, the "spirit molecule").
 These all act as serotonergic agonists.
 This means that they act in a similar manner to serotonin itself, a neurotransmitter responsible for modulating behavior, mood, reward, cognition, learning, memory, and many other physiological processes .